University of Florida Homepage

 Email- Personal website

 Oumar Ba is an Assistant Professor in the Department of Government at Cornell University.
 He is as former Assistant Professor of Political Science at Morehouse College.
 He received his Ph.D. in Political Science from the University of Florida in 2017.
 He also holds a M.A in political science from the University of Florida, a M.A. in political science from Ohio University, a M.A. in African Studies from Ohio University, a B.A. in international studies from The Ohio State University, and a B.A. in Geography from Université Cheikh Antra Diop in Dakar.
+His research focuses on the politics of international justice, the global governance of atrocity crimes, and the destruction of cultural heritage in conflict.
+Languages: Pulaar, Wolof, French, and English.

 Adib Bencherif